 El Mirador was abandoned nearly 2,000 years ago.
 No one really knows why.
 The site slept and the jungle crept until 1926 when archaeologists found it.
 These days it’s impossible to separate El Mirador from archaeologist Dr. Richard Hansen, who has been studying the site since 1979, sometimes funding research himself.
 When he’s not at the site (usually May through September), Dr. Hansen is busy as the director of the Mirador Basin Project.

 Most of this huge city remains unexcavated and there are signs of scientists at work all over the El Mirador site.
-Plastic tarps protect fresh finds.
-Rough sheds are packed with tools and supplies.
+Plastic tarps protected fresh finds.
+Rough sheds were packed with tools and supplies.
 But the jungle still owns most of El Mirador and to the untrained eye the site can seem like just another patch of jungle, save for La Danta and El Tigre pyramids which rise above the jungle canopy in a way that even a layman can see is the work of man.
 Actually, many thousands of men.
 It’s estimated that it took 15 million man days of work to build La Danta.

 It takes most visitors two days to walk to El Mirador from the village of Carmelita, unless you take a helicopter in like Mel Gibson did a few days before we arrived.
 The actor came at the invitation of the Guatemalan government, which pissed off some Mayans who still resent Gibson’s portrayal of Mayans as blood-thirsty savages in his movie Apocalypto (which Dr. Hansen consulted on and which is said to be loosely based on the fall of El Mirador).